Digital Text Analyzer Online

 Use short sentences for clarity

-Short sentences are easy to read quickly.
+Short sentences are simple to read quickly.
 Instructions, explanations, and online content are also easier to read.
 Use longer sentences only for rhythm or detail and where they do not confuse the reader.

 Keyword Repetition Watch